Skip to main content

 tip

-You can use the encodePermissions(...) and decodePermissions(...) functions from the erc725.js tool to create, combine or decode permission values.
+You can use the encodePermissions(...) and decodePermissions(...) functions from the erc725.js tool to easily encode and decode permissions values or combine multiple permissions together.

 LSP6 permissions